Skip to content Skip to main navigation Skip to footer

 PNWORCA OC1/OC2 SERIES RACE RULES

-All OC-6 Race Rules applies to OC1/OC2 sprints and distance races.
+All OC-6 Race Rules apply to OC1/OC2 sprints and distance races.

 Two Escort Boats/Safety Boats minimum for safety escort on all small boat races.